E. M. W. Tillyard: Career

-Tillyard was born in Cambridge.
-His father Alfred Isaac Tillyard had served as mayor of Cambridge, and his mother Catharine Sarah née Wetenhall was a proponent of higher education for women.
-The author and mystic Aelfrida Tillyard (1883–1959) was an older sister.
-He was educated at the Perse School and Jesus College.
-He was interested in the classics and archaeology, and in 1911 went to Athens to study at the British School of Archaeology.
+Tillyard was a fellow of Jesus from 1913 to 1915.
 His knowledge of Greek helped him during the First World War, where he served with the British Expeditionary Force (1915–1916), the Salonika Force (1916–1919) and then as liaison officer with the Greek headquarters (1918–1919).
 He was made an Officer of the Order of the British Empire in the 1919 Birthday Honours "for services rendered in connection with military operations in the Balkans".
 He also received the War Cross from Greece.

 Following the war, he returned to Cambridge and devoted himself to the newly established English School.
 According to The Times: "Although not one of the Founding Fathers of the School, he rapidly became one of its central figures and its leading statesman—a position which, in spite of many changes in organization and personnel, he never really lost until his retirement from his University Lectureship in 1954.
 His influence was not mainly due to his very considerable gifts as a University politician; it was essentially the result of his whole-hearted devotion to the cause of English.
 Others may have won more widespread celebrity as scholars or as critics, but everyone in Cambridge knew that Tillyard, because of his selfless and unremitting thought and care for the good of the School, was its chief mainstay."

 Tillyard was a Fellow in English (1926–1959) at Jesus College, later becoming Master (1945–1959).
 He is known mainly for his book The Elizabethan World Picture (1943), as background to Elizabethan literature, particularly Shakespeare, and for his works on John Milton.
 He is credited with having put forward the view that Elizabethan literature is not representative of "a brief period of humanism between two outbreaks of Protestantism" (viz., the English Reformation and the Thirty Years' War), but rather representative of a theological bond in England that allowed for a continuation of the medieval view of World Order.

 His historical scholarship and contextual analysis informed the study of 16th-century literature and became the foundation for much of what Cambridge undergraduates would study in preparation for their examinations.

 Personal life

-In 1919, Tillyard married Phyllis Mudie Cooke, a classical archaeologist.
-They had one son and two daughters, Angela and Veronica, who died in 2017 and 2019, respectively.
-He died in Cambridge, aged 73, and is buried in Histon Road Cemetery, Cambridge.
+On 27 March 1919, Tillyard married the classical archaeologist Phyllis Beatrice Cooke (1887–1971) at Christ Church, Paddington.
+(Note: Also cited as Mudie Cooke.)
+Cooke was the sister of the artist Olive Mudie-Cooke and the maternal granddaughter of Charles Edward Mudie, the founder of Mudie's Lending Library.
+Tillyard and Cooke had three children, and were the grandparents of the author and historian Stella Tillyard.

+On 24 May 1962, Tillyard died at Hope Nursing Home in Cambridge and was buried at Histon Road Cemetery.